ASERG-STELA/shu-development-process/planning/version-control/level_4_git_instructions.md

 For Level 4, we recommend you follow a basic flow for your projects, using just the one branch, **Main/Master**, as you are likely to be working as an individual on most of your projects at L4.
 You will be introduced to branching and merging at L5 but for L4, this will suffice.
 You should try to use Github for all of your projects, even if it is just you working on them as they can be used to build a portfolio of work to bring to interviews after graduation or for placements.

 The main branch should always ready to run with the most up to date version of your code, using **tags** to identify the release version.
 This workflow is very basic but will ensure a simple, structure for your project with a clear history of your release versions at Level 4.
 This workflow is most suitable for small projects, once you start to work on larger projects, you will need to build on this workflow (more on this at Level 5 and 6).

+If you have any problems with anything we have covered, check out reference [1] at the bottom of the document.

 ## 10. Tools